steveshogren/hugo-blog/content/post/optimization.md

             (failure, result) -> solverFailed
 ```

-This gathers a solution for the six card+upgrade tuples that match the desired
+Running ```optimize``` gathers a solution for six card+upgrade tuples that match
-ratio, and it is fast enough to run in a second or two!
+the desired ratio, and it is fast enough to run in under a second!
+Sometimes the
+solver fails to come up with a solution (even for the same parameters),
+regardless if one actually exists.

+And there you have it, a solver for the best DPS cards to build for Paragon for
+any hero!

 I put together a quick site to allow a user to select their desired hero, and
 preferences on wards, crit, lifesteal, and blink.
 The first brute force solver
 shows the top 3 DPS ratios.
 Then they select one of those ratios to run through
 the optimizer and suggest a card layout.

-For whatever reason, sometimes the solver fails to come up with a solution,
-regardless if one actually exists.